kata-containers/kata-containers/docs/how-to/how-to-build-and-test-ccv0.md

   FATA[0001] Source image rejected: Invalid GPG signature...

   ```
-- To confirm that the first and third tests create the image bundles correct we can open a shell into the kata pod with:
+- To confirm that the first and third tests create the image bundles correct we can open a shell into the Kata pod with:
   ```bash
   $ ~/ccv0.sh open_kata_shell
   ```